mythril-forge/homebrew-classes/docs/homebrew/sorcerer.md

 If your DM allows the use of feats, you may instead take a feat.

 ## Unlimited Power
-Whenever you use a spell slot to cast a spell, you regain a number of sorcery points equal to half the spell slot's level, rounded up.
+Whenever you use a spell slot to cast a spell, you regain a number of sorcery points equal to half the spell slot's level, rounded down.